call: 01590 622165

 Avril faced a monumental challenge when she took over the running of the hotel as she had no experience of the financial or managerial side of running a business.
 Her previous career had been as a dancer with the Tiller Girls in the 1960's so she suddenly found herself with four children, no life or mortgage insurance and an ailing business to run.

-Fortunately her determination to succeed kept her going and she refurbished the hotel, began to make a significant profit and soon had increased her business turnover by 800%.
+Fortunately her determination to succeed kept her going and she refurbished the hotel and began to make a significant profit and soon had increased her business turnover by 800%.

 Over the past 30 years the Cloud Hotel has won numerous accolades and most recently was awarded 2 red AA stars (the AA's supreme Inspectors' Choice used to recognise hotels that stand out as the very best) before being upgraded again to 3 AA Stars in 2013.